Arnold Rüütel: Presidency

 Rüütel was elected president by an electoral college on 21 September 2001, defeating Toomas Savi in the final round by votes of 186 to 155.
 Rüütel was inaugurated as President of the Republic on 8 October 2001.
 Rüütel announced in his election manifesto that his principal aims would be to reduce the negative effects that Estonia's speedy economic changes had had on a large number of people, and to seek greater solidarity within the society.

 The end of Rüütel's term was overshadowed by several controversies.
-At the Independence Day military parade on 24 February 2005, Rüütel repeatedly congratulated soldiers on 'Victory day' (Estonian Victory Day is on June 23), which caused speculation about the then 77-year-old president's mental health.
+At the Independence Day military parade on 24 February 2005, Rüütel repeatedly congratulated soldiers on "Victory day" (Estonian Victory Day is on 23 June), which caused speculation about the then 77-year-old president's mental health.
 In January 2006, Estonian Television reported that Rüütel's underage granddaughters had organized a party in the presidential palace and drunk alcohol.
 Later that year, the newspaper Eesti Ekspress published archived documents suggesting that Rüütel as a top functionary of the Estonian SSR was involved in the persecution of scientist Johannes Hint (later sentenced to jail in a show trial) by the KGB.
 Rüütel himself commented that he had tried to defend Hint.

 As Rüütel's term was due to end in October 2006, he announced on 7 June 2006 that he would be a candidate for re-election, thus ending speculation as to his candidacy.
 In late August, the parliament failed to elect a President.
 The election of Ene Ergma and Toomas Hendrik Ilves by the parliament was blocked by Rüütel's supporters, who did not take out ballots.
-The electoral college met to vote for a president on September 23.
+The electoral college met to vote for a president on 23 September.
 The latest opinion polls (September 2006) had suggested that Rüütel's popular support was around 31 per cent (Ilves' support was 51%); Rüütel was more popular amongst the elderly and the Russian-speaking minority.
 In the electoral college, Rüütel received 162 votes against 174 for Ilves.
-Rüütel congratulated the winner and offered his assistance.
 Rüütel's presidency therefore expired at the end of his term, and Ilves took office on 9 October 2006.

 Later activities

 Rüütel voiced support for Mart Helme of the Conservative People's Party of Estonia in the 2016 Estonian presidential election.
 Since leaving office, he has continued to meet with his former counterparts, including Kazakh president Nursultan Nazarbayev and Moldovan president Petru Lucinschi.

+On 26 June 2024, Rüütel left the Conservative People's Party of Estonia, with which he had been involved in its various forms for 30 years.

+Personal life and death

+Rüütel was married to Ingrid Rüütel and had two daughters.

+In his later years, Rüütel resided in Kadriorg.
+He died on 31 December 2024, at the age of 96.
+The government accorded him a state funeral on 11 January 2025.
+He was buried in Metsakalmistu.